McTours deliver Luxury Motorcycle Tours

 Operating from a luxury Hotel or Country Club and using Motorcycles supplied by local dealers enables riders to explore an area without the arduous journey of getting to the region.

 We never cancel a tour even if there is only one person booked on it.
-This often means that we run a tour at a loss but overall we do make a profit but it is not excessive.
+This often means that we run a tour at a loss but overall, we do make a profit but it is not excessive.
 Most of our guides do their job because they enjoy it and often work for free if there are too few people on a tour to otherwise make it viable.

 Our package clearly states what is included in the price.
-Some holidays includes luxury accommodation, food and motorbike hire with daily return-to-base guided tours.
+Some holidays include luxury accommodation, food and motorbike hire with daily return-to-base guided tours.
 Others only provide accommodation and selected meals, so please double check our Tour Includes and Tour Excludes areas to ensure you are asking for the right package.

 We will happily give you a detailed cost breakdown so that you know the precise cost of each hotel and every meal together with the cost associated with planning and co-ordinating the tour and of course the costs relating to the tour guide or guides.
 If you want a break down just ask but this overview might help.

-For every day of a tour I probably spend 3 days planning.
+For every day of a tour, I probably spend 3 days planning.
 This involves visits to the area and traversing all the roads to see which works best.
 I visit café’s, places of interest etc where we stop to again access which might be best.
 Then I look at hotels to see which offers the best value for money without compromising standards.
 All this takes time and when tallied up accounts for about £600 per day that needs to be recovered from the tour we deliver.

 Our tours are all guided.
 As a rule of thumb if there are 4 of fewer riders, I guide the tour unsupported.
 As the numbers grow, I need to consider if additional support is needed.
 This can involve adding a rear sweeper to ensure no one gets lost.
 On some tours we also add a support van and that too adds to the cost.
 This also means that tour guide and support staff need to be accommodated so you cannot simply look at the price of your hotel room and expect the price of the tour to be commensurate.